milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 For more information on how location works on your Android device, see here.

-How are Location History and Web & App Activity saved in my Google Account?
+How are Timeline and Web & App Activity saved in my Google Account?

-Over the coming months and continuing in 2024, the Location History setting will change.
-Current Location History users are being notified when this change affects their account and, once they are notified, they will begin seeing the name Timeline in their account and app settings.
-For those already using Timeline, including users who turned on Timeline directly, the information provided in this page about location data in Location History applies to their use of Timeline.
-Learn more.

-Location History and Web & App Activity
+Timeline and Web & App Activity

-Location History and Web & App Activity are Google Account settings that use location.
+Timeline and Web & App Activity are Google Account settings that use location.
 Here’s an overview of each.
 Keep in mind, other features or products may also collect or store location information.

-Location History
+Timeline

-If you turn on Location History, it will create Timeline, a personal map that helps you remember places you’ve been, and routes and trips you’ve taken.
+If you turn on Timeline, it will create a personal map on each of your devices that helps you remember places you’ve been, and routes and trips you’ve taken.

-Location History is turned off by default.
-If you turn on Location History, your precise device location is regularly saved, for every eligible mobile device that has the Location Reporting setting turned on.
-These device locations are used to build your Timeline, even when Google apps aren’t being used.
+Timeline is turned off by default.
+If you turn on Timeline, your precise device location is regularly saved, for every eligible mobile device where you’re signed in.
+These device locations are used to build your Timeline, including when Google apps aren’t being used.

-To make Google experiences more useful for everyone, Location History can be used to
+To make Google experiences more useful for everyone, Timeline data can be used to

-show information, such as popular times and environmental insights, based on anonymized location information detect and prevent fraud and abuse improve and develop Google services, including ads products
+show community trends, such as popular times and transit crowdedness, based on aggregated location data detect and prevent fraud and abuse improve and provide Google services, including ads products

-Location History can also help businesses estimate the likelihood that people visit their stores because of an ad.
+Timeline data can also help nearby businesses estimate how often ads drive visits to their stores, if you have Web & App Activity turned on.
+Only anonymous estimates, not personal info, are shared with businesses.

+Your Timeline can also help personalize your Google experiences, such as sending you notifications about your commute in Google Maps.

 You can review, edit, and delete what’s saved in your Timeline at any time.
-To see if you’ve turned on Location History, visit your Activity Controls.
-There, you’ll be able to control the Location History setting and control which devices are reporting their location.
+To see if you’ve turned on Timeline, visit your Activity Controls.
+There, you’ll be able to control your Timeline settings.

-How often your precise location is collected as part of the Location History setting varies.
+How often your precise location is collected as part of the Timeline setting varies.
 For example, if you’re using navigation in Google Maps, it might be collected multiple times per minute.
 But if you’re not actively using your phone, it could be once every few hours.

-How long Location History data is saved depends on your settings—you can choose to automatically delete this data once it’s 3, 18, or 36 months old, or keep the data until you delete it.
+How long Timeline data is saved depends on your settings—you can choose to automatically delete this data once it’s 3, 18, or 36 months old, or keep the data until you delete it.
+You can change this in Activity controls any time.

 Keep in mind

-If you turn off Location History
+If you turn off Timeline

-Google will continue to store any past Location History data you’ve saved until you delete it, or it will be deleted after a period of time that you’ve chosen as part of your auto-delete settings.
+Google will continue to store any past Timeline data you’ve saved until you delete it, or it will be deleted after a period of time that you’ve chosen as part of your auto-delete settings.
-Turning off Location History doesn’t impact how location information is saved or used by Web & App Activity or other Google products, e.g., based on your IP address.
+Turning off Timeline doesn’t impact how location information is saved or used by Web & App Activity or other Google products, e.g., based on your IP address.
 You may still have other settings that save location information.

-To see if you’ve turned on Location History, visit your Activity Controls.
+To see if you’ve turned on Timeline, visit your Activity Controls.
 Learn more.

 Web & App Activity